 For more information see our Terms & Conditions.

-What are the maximum size of your prints?
+What are the maximum sizes of your prints?

 If Screen Printing the standard size is up to A3 size (279 x 420 mm).
 However, it is possible we can print up to A2 size (420 x 594 mm), please ensure you notify us clearly on the Quick Quote Form if you require over A3 size.

-For Transfer Printing max size is A4 (210 x 279 mm), although if using Transfer Printing we can place 2 or more transfers on the garment.
-For example, name on back of shoulders and number on back.
+For Transfer Printing, max size is A4 (210 x 279 mm), although if using Transfer Printing we can place 2 or more transfers on the garment.
+For example, name on the back of shoulders and number on the back.